ShabbyX/vktut/README.md

 make
 ```

-If you are building from source, you would need autotools installed and do the
+If you are building from source, you would need autotools installed as well as
-following step beforehand:
+autoconf-archive and do the following step beforehand:

 ```
 autoreconf -i